Sound Introduction notes

 Eddie plays so they can create and improvise using the style.
 Beyond

-that and the point of the lessons is our never ending hope that students
+that is our never ending hope that students

 will innovate on Eddie's style with the knowledge they've gained.